 A W2 employee is a typical employee when it comes to salary, taxes, and benefits.
 While 1099 workers are technically self-employed, W2 employees work for your company and are therefore eligible for employee benefits.
 Most individuals who work for companies are W2 employees.

 Payroll taxes are deducted from W2 employee paychecks, which is just one reason W2 employees are the more expensive option.
 Employers must also supply the required equipment for W2 employees, whereas independent contractors must provide their own equipment.
 When a W2 employee acquires a work-related expense, he or she is usually reimbursed by the employer.
-Since independent contractors are their own bosses, their employers typically do not reimburse them for business expenses, though the terms of their contract can say otherwise.
+Since independent contractors are their own bosses, their employers typically do not reimburse them for business expenses, though their contract terms can say otherwise.

 Unlike independent contractors, W2 employees can be fired for virtually any work-related, non-discriminatory reason.
 An employer can fire a W2 employee even if he or she is performing well.